-A personalised sensory feedback loop controlled by brainwaves.
+A personalised multi-sensory feedback loop controlled by brainwaves.

 Poor sleep has been acknowledged as an increasingly prevalent global health concern, however, how to design for promoting sleep is relatively underexplored.
 We propose that neurofeedback technology may potentially facilitate restfulness and sleep onset, and we explore this through the creation and study of Inter-Dream, a novel multi-sensory interactive artistic experience driven by neurofeedback.